TradeTrust/tradetrust-core/README.md

             private: '<your_private_key>',
         }
     )
-    // check is the document has already wrapped and signed console.log(isSignedWrappedV2Document(signedDocument)) }
+    // check if the document has already wrapped and signed console.log(isSignedWrappedV2Document(signedDocument)) }